Dossar/FP3/README.md

 These are the libraries that we plan to use:
 * Racket Graphical Interface Toolkit - `#lang racket/gui` - Simple, clean windows that are user-friendly for our project applications.
-* Web Server - `#lang web-server/insta` - Generating HTML to display in a web browser, similar to what doxygen does.
+* Web Server - `#lang web-server/insta` - Displaying styled text in web pages.
 * Filesystem - `(require racket/file)` - Retrieving contents from files and creating new files.
 * RackUnit - `(require rackunit)` - Running test suites.
 It also has a logging utility to look into for tracking test results.
 * SMTP - `(require net/smtp)` - Notifying test results to the users via email.